jfayerz/getPodcasts/readme.md

 * Other items as they present themselves
 * ~~standardize way to get episode number from non-standard location~~
 * option to present a list of the most recent n episodes and select for download

+## testFunction.py

+This script was to test the unnamedFunction() i created to handle the downloading.